KZeni/wp-google-maps/readme.txt

 * Added a warning when users want to use % for the map height

 = 6.0.8 =
-* Fixed a Mac Firefox style issue with the WP Google Maps Store Locator
+* Fixed a Mac Firefox style issue with the Map Block Store Locator
 * Fixed a function error in the polyline functions file

 = 6.0.7 =